blackfireio/documentation/php/integrations/sdk.rst

 Enabling the Update of Git Commit Statuses
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When using the SDK to automatically run test scenarios on git branches, for
-instance with a :doc:`GitHub integration </integrations/git/github>` or
-:doc:`GitLab integration </integrations/git/gitlab>`, you will need to update
-the commit status to ease the validation and merge decision.

 Commit statuses are associated to builds via the corresponding Git commit sha1.
 Pass the Git sha1 to the ``startBuild()`` method options: